yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-counters.markdown

 {% endcolumn %}
 {% endsection %}

-XAP introducing Counter functionality via the `GigaSpace.change` API.
-It allows you to increment or decrement an Numerical field within your Space object (POJO or Document).
+XAP introducing Counter functionality via the `ISpaceProxy.Change` API.
+It allows you to increment or decrement an Numerical field within your Space object (POCO or Document).
 This change may operate on a numeric property only (byte,short,int,long,float,double) or their corresponding Boxed variation.
 To maintain a counter you should use the Change operation with the `ChangeSet` increment/decrement method that adds/subtract the provided numeric value to the existing counter.

 {% section %}